priyanshi2709/CertificateManagement/client/README.md

  </div>-->

 ##  E-Certify : About
-- It is a blockchain based project for online certificate validation.
-- The major problem of counterfeit certificates can be tackled with the help of E-Certify, as it provides a solution to preserve the       genuineness of a certificate.
-- It works on the idea that: “Only the issuer can upload the certificate and the rest people can only view  it.”
-The entire process       works on the blockchain in partnership with the IPFS(to provide data security).
-- Does Everything for Certificates : Storing ,Validating and Sharing .
-- Thus this is a modern and hassle-free solution to manage certificates and verify them!
-- This Project was made at SIH 2019
-## Insight
 - It is D-App on [Ethereum](https://www.ethereum.org/).
 - Back-End has Smart Contract
 - Front-end of our Web-App is made with [React.Js](https://github.com/facebook/create-react-app) and our complete frontend components are available at [@gauravsharma-gs](https://github.com/gauravsharma-gs)  /dapper-ui   ([visit](https://github.com/gauravsharma-gs/dapper-ui))